 Orangutans are great apes, belonging to the taxonomic family “Hominidae.”
-Most scientists recognize two distinct species of orangutans: Pongo pygameus on the island of Borneo, and Pongo abelii on the island of Sumatra.
+Scientists recognize three distinct species of orangutans: Pongo pygameus on the island of Borneo, Pongo abelii on the island of Sumatra, and the recently discovered Pongo tapanuliensis on the island of Sumatra.
 The Bornean orangutan, Pongo pygmaeus, is further subdivided into three subspecies: P. pygmaeus morio in East Kalimantan and Sabah, P. pygmeus pygmaeus in Sarawak and the northwest part of West Kalimantan, and P. pygmaeus wurmbii in Central Kalimantan and the southwest part of West Kalimantan.

 Orangutans are the largest arboreal animals in the world, usually spending over 95% of their time in the trees.
 They are also among the most sexually dimorphic of primates with males much larger than females.
 Fully developed adult males can weigh up to 300 pounds, while adult females weigh less than half that weight.
 Adult male orangutans can reach a height of five feet and can have eight foot arm spans.
 Orangutans spend almost 100% of their time – eating, sleeping, and travelling – in the forest canopy.
 Their bodies are adapted to their unique method of arboreal locomotion – called quadrumanous scrambling.”
 The orangutans’ long, narrow hands and feet are especially useful for grasping branches.
 Their opposable thumbs and big toes are short to facilitate the hook-like function of hands and feet, particularly in brachiation and hanging on to tree branches.
 They have highly mobile hip and shoulder joints that allow them to easily move from branch to branch and tree to tree.
 In orangutans the ligament, ligamentum teres, that binds the top of the femur to the pelvis in humans is much modified.
 Thus, orangutans can easily do yoga-like poses – like putting their legs behind their heads – that in humans are restricted to the most accomplished yoga practitioners or professional acrobats and circus performers.
 Furthermore, unlike the other great apes, who are usually black (“Snowflake”, the white gorilla, being an obvious exception), orangutan bodies are covered in thick reddish brown hair.